What Grinding Noise Means When You’re Accelerating

 An engine that is loosened or separated from its mount can end up resting on and damaging other components—and that can be expensive to fix.

-Fixing a worn or loose motor mount can be done by yourself if you have the knowledge and tools—specifically, you can spot weld it back into place.
+The solution: You can fix a worn or loose motor mount yourself if you have the know-how and tools—that is, you can spot weld it back into place.

-Taking your vehicle to a mechanic to re-secure your motor mount will cost roughly $800.
-If you’re doing it yourself, it can be done for roughly $100 to $300 for the parts.
+The cost: Taking your vehicle to a mechanic to re-secure your motor mount will cost roughly $800 with labor costs.
+If you’re doing it yourself, you might pay roughly $100 to $300 for parts.

 “